Fine-grained uncertainty relation under the relativistic motion: FGUR for a nonuniform-moving cavity

 \section{FGUR for a nonuniform-moving cavity}

-We now discuss an alternative scenario in which observer is localized in a rigid cavity.
+We now discuss an alternative scenario in which observer is localized in a rigid cavity, which is more flexible for implement practical quantum information tasks.
 While the rigid boundaries of the cavity protect the inside observer from the Unruh effect, the relativistic motion of the cavity would still affect the entanglement between the free field modes inside \cite{BOX1,BOX2,BOX3}, therefore leading to a motion-dependent uncertainty bound \cite{FENG2}.